elibroftw/contest-questions/README.md

 # ccc
-My Canadian Computing Competition Solutions click link below to learn more about the CCC I will try to do the remaing once I take my SAT
+My Canadian Computing Competition Solutions click link below to learn more about the CCC.

 |  Year  |  Type  |  Completed
 |---|---|---